SoftwareAG/c8y-docs/content/edge-k8s/edge-operations-bundle/monitoring-edge-metrics.md

 |Disk I/O|- Data read per second<br>- Data written per second<br><br>Unit: KB/s|The Edge appliance sends the disk input/output metrics as a measurement for both installation disk and data disk at intervals over 5 seconds, 60 seconds, and 600 seconds.
 The data points for this measurement are:<br><br>- *c8y_DataDiskIo5Seconds*<br>- *c8y_DataDiskIo60Seconds*<br>- *c8y_DataDiskIo600Seconds*<br>- *c8y_InstallationDiskIo5Seconds*<br>- *c8y_InstallationDiskIo60Seconds*<br>- *c8y_InstallationDiskIo5Seconds*<br><br>If Edge is unable to read the metrics from the disk, an alarm is sent to the {{< product-c8y-iot >}} tenant.
 The data point for the alarm is:<br><br>- *c8y_DiskIOMeasurementError*.
 |Network|- Data and packets sent per second<br>- Data and packets received per second<br><br>Unit: KB/s and packets/s|The Edge appliance sends the network metrics as a measurement at intervals over 5 seconds, 60 seconds, and 600 seconds.
 The data points for this measurement are:<br><br>- *c8y_NetworkInterface_lo-5Seconds*<br>- *c8y_NetworkInterface_lo-60Seconds*<br>- *c8y_NetworkInterface_lo-600Seconds*<br><br>If Edge is unable to read the metrics from the network, an alarm is sent to the {{< product-c8y-iot >}} tenant.
 The data point for the alarm is:<br><br>- *c8y_NetworkIoMeasurementError*.

 To monitor the metrics in your {{< product-c8y-iot >}} tenant, you can create a dashboard and add widgets in the Cockpit application of your tenant.
-For more information about creating dashboards, see [Cockpit > Dashboards](/users-guide/cockpit/#dashboards) in the *User guide*.
+For more information about creating dashboards, see [Working with dashboards](/users-guide/cockpit/#dashboards).

 Also, you can define smart rules to create alerts or raise alarms for the metrics.
 For example, when the free disk space is less than 5 GB, create an alert.
-For more information about smart rules, see [Cockpit > Smart rules](/users-guide/cockpit/#smart-rules) in the *User guide*.
+For more information about smart rules, see [Smart rules](/users-guide/cockpit/#smart-rules).